-For the first set of simulations, we focus on arrival processes satisfying Assumption \ref{assum_stochastic}.
+For the first set of simulations, we consider stochastic arrival and rent processes, and use an i.i.d.
+Bernoulli sequence for determining the arrivals in each slot.
+We model the time-varying rent cost sequence using the Auto-Regressive Moving-Average (ARMA) model \cite{box2011time} and to choose the model's hyperparameters, we fit it to real-world spot prices of spare server capacity in the AWS cloud as given in \cite{awsprices}.
+We collect the chronological spot prices data for the instance 'm4.large' in the Central Canada region and employed the grid search method \cite{Arma_grid} on this data to estimate the hyperparameters of the ARMA model that minimize the mean square error.
+Finally, we add a constant shift to make sure that all cost values are positive and do a normalization to get a desired average cost value.

 We compare the performance of RR, TTL online, and the optimal offline policy.
 In addition to these, we plot the lower bound on the cost incurred by any online policy (Lemma \ref{lemma:optimal_causal}).
-Each data-point in the plots is averaged over 10000 requests.
+Each data-point in the plots is averaged over 10000 time-slots.